circinusX1/rssh_client/README.md

   * Build from sources
       * Build for PI or x86 or BBB or iMx6 or NanoPI using appropriate bash make*.sh
       * The secret_lib.a just hides the salt & peper rules and XTEA keys.
 Don't reverse-engineer-it.
+          * The XTEA was there during tests when I did not use https, and was a hassle to remove it late in the process.
       * Do not try to hack into the server or access different ports othrer than the ones assigned to your ssh session.
+            * Each web connection is strighly tighed to the session and any out of context access willl kill your current session and log you out.
             * Automated scripts will block any OOO activity IP for 200 hours.
       * Install from binaries
           * run install.sh.
 This installs meiotrev as a service.
 Write down the device ID or cat /etc/.mylinuz.com,